 - Avoid products containing whey protein, casein, protein hydrolysates, lactose, or milk solids in their ingredient list.

-- Children allergic to cow milk may be allergic to milk of other animals (13).
+- Children allergic to cow milk may be allergic to sheep milk, goat milk, and the milk of other animals (12).
 In such cases, the doctor may ask your child to avoid animal milk entirely.

 - Whenever you visit a restaurant, inform the chef that you have a milk allergic visitor with you so that they avoid milk products in the food.